PeddiKarthikeya/DisplayDigitalTime/README.md

 This is a simple web project that displays the user's local time dynamically using HTML, CSS, and JavaScript.
 The project demonstrates how to create a live clock that updates every second, with minimal design using CSS for layout and styling.

 Features:
-Live Time Update: The clock displays the user's local time, refreshing every second.
+1.ive Time Update: The clock displays the user's local time, refreshing every second.
-Clean Design: The time is centered on the page with a dark background and an orange-themed clock for better visibility.
+2.Clean Design: The time is centered on the page with a dark background and an orange-themed clock for better visibility.
-Responsive Layout: The page adapts to various screen sizes using basic responsive techniques.
+3.Responsive Layout: The page adapts to various screen sizes using basic responsive techniques.

 Project Structure:
-->HTML is used for the structure of the page.
+1.HTML is used for the structure of the page.
-->CSS is integrated within the same HTML file for styling the layout.
+2.CSS is integrated within the same HTML file for styling the layout.
-->JavaScript is responsible for fetching the current time and updating the clock every second.
+3.JavaScript is responsible for fetching the current time and updating the clock every second.

 How it Works:
 1. The HTML page contains a div for the clock, which is styled using inline CSS.